BenGrn/EldenRingSaveCopier/README.md

 # EldenRingSaveCopier

-This application helps migrate older (1.02~ to 1.03~) Elden Ring save files to newer versions.
+This application migrates characters from one Elden Ring save game to another.
+At time of testing this works for any version of release as long as the destination is at least the same version as the source or later.

 ## Installing